ChiMarvine/mvp/_PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.
-Simply enter the player's name, check the filter box then bam!
+Simply enter both you and your friends summoner name then you're all set.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-No more looking at player statistics that I don't care about!
+"I always wanted to find out how many minions I killed the whole season last year!" -Shawn, League Addict

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
 What are you waiting for?!
-Start scouting for your next fantasy draft with friends!
+Start comparing with your friends and see who secured the most objectives!